Traffic camera

-A traffic camera is a video camera which observes vehicular traffic on a road.
-Typically, traffic cameras are put along major roads such as highways, freeways, expressways and arterial roads, and are connected by optical fibers buried alongside or under the road, with electricity provided either by mains power in urban areas, by solar panels or other alternative power sources which provide consistent imagery without the threat of power outages.
+A traffic camera is a video camera that observes vehicular traffic on a road.
+Typically, traffic cameras are put along major roads such as highways, freeways, expressways and arterial roads, and are connected by optical fibers buried alongside or under the road, with electricity provided either by mains power in urban areas, by solar panels or other alternative power sources, which provide consistent imagery without the threat of power outages.
 A monitoring center receives the live video in real-time, and serves as a dispatcher in the event of a traffic collision, some other disruptive incident, or a safety issue.

 Usage

 Traffic cameras form a part of most intelligent transportation systems.
 They are especially valuable in tunnels, where safety equipment can be activated remotely based on information provided by the cameras and other sensors.
 On surface roads, they are typically mounted on high poles or masts, sometimes with street lights.
 On arterial roads, they are often mounted on traffic light poles at intersections, where problems are most likely.
 In remote areas beyond the electrical grid, they are usually powered by a renewable source such as solar power, which also provides a backup source to urban camera infrastructure.

 Traffic cameras are distinct from road safety cameras, the latter of which are put in specific places to enforce rules of the road by taking still photos in a much higher image resolution upon a trigger.
 Traffic cameras are only for observation and continuously take lower-resolution video, often in full motion, though they may be remotely controlled to focus on an incident in the distance or at an orientation normally outside its field of view, such as a frontage road.
 Many transmit in analog television formats, though many are being converted to high definition or 4K resolution video as equipment is replaced.
-Some have a compass built in which displays the cardinal direction at which the camera is aimed, although many installers also provide a reference image with the cardinal direction.
+Some have a compass built in, which displays the cardinal direction at which the camera is aimed, although many installers also provide a reference image with the cardinal direction.
 These cameras are required to be able to resist weather conditions permanently.